vxpm/cubenotes/src/introduction.md

 - Addresses are physical unless stated otherwise
 - Hexadecimal values are always prefixed with `0x` and separated with an underline every 4 digits, e.g. `0xDEAD_BEEF`
+- Likewise, binary values are always prefixed with `0b` and separated with an underline every 4 digits, e.g. `0b1111_0000_1010_0011`